-Figure 6.1.2.1-1: Architecture to support service area group attribute
+Figure 6.1.2-1: Architecture to support service area group attribute

-AF: Application Function that interacts with NEF to dynamically create, update or release a group with service area group attribute.
+AF: Application Function that interacts with NEF to dynamically create, update or release a group with service area group attribute and group membership.

-NEF: 5G capabilities exposure function that supports interacting with AF for management of a group with service area group attribute, and interacting with UDM to update the group subscription data including service area information.
+NEF: 5G capabilities exposure function that supports interacting with AF for management of a group with service area group attribute and group membership, and interacting with UDM to update the group subscription data including service area information and group membership.
 It can also transform the geographical area received from AF into a list of TAI or cell ID.

-UDM: Based on NEF request, it manages the group subscription data including service area information via interacting with UDR.
-It can also provide AMF or SMF with the group subscription data including service area information.
+UDM: Based on NEF request, it manages the group subscription data including service area information and group membership via interacting with UDR.
+It can also provide AMF or SMF with the group subscription data including service area information and group membership as "Subscription Data, Group Data" data type via Nudm_SDM_Get or Nudm_SDM_Notification.

-UDR: Storage of the group subscription data including service area information.
+UDR: Storage of the group subscription data including service area information and group membership.
+It can also provide AMF or SMF with the group subscription data as "Subscription Data, Group Data" data type using Nudr_DM_Query or Nudr_DM_Notify.

 AMF: It is responsible to transform the service area information received in group subscription data to service area per UE group member (Group Service Area) using the registration area of the registered UE group member, and optionally configure UE with the Group Service Area.
 It is also responsible to detect that the UE is "IN" or "OUT" of the Group Service Area and inform SMF about this during PDU Session establishment or in UE mobility event notification.